mooreds/docs-1/get-started/quickstart.md

 Next you'll need to fetch the values from the spreadsheet, then filter those values to only return the rows owned by a given email address in the form that the hosted application expects.

-To give your application access to data from sources outside Transposit, you need to add each of them as a *data connector*.
-Adding Google Sheets as a data connector will later allow you to query data stored in that spreadsheet:
+To give your application access to data from other sources, you need to add each source as a *data connector*.
+Add a data connection to Google Sheets so you can query data stored in that spreadsheet:

 * Click on the plus icon next to **Data connections** to add a data connector.
 * Search for **Google Sheets** and add it.